rira100000000/omamori/README.md

 omamori init
 ```

-Edit the generated `.omamorirc` file to configure your Gemini API key, preferred model, checks to perform, and other settings.
+Edit the generated `.omamorirc` and `.omamoriignore` files to configure your Gemini API key, preferred model, checks to perform, and files/directories to exclude from scanning, and other settings.

 ### Scanning